-Now it's time to get socialising!
+Now it's time to get socialising in the blogging community!
 You blog posts won't get anywhere unless you start acting upon your sharing skills.

-Try out the tips I've given you and check out my favourite bloggers that I highly recommend checking out when it comes to improving your blog.
+Try out the tips I've given you about the blogging community and check out my favourite bloggers that I highly recommend checking out when it comes to improving your blog.

 List of bloggers in the blogging community I recommend checking out:

 If you love new posts about self-care, productivity, blogging tips, and other lifestyle posts, then don't forget to subscribe to my newsletter where you can get notified in your email inbox on Fridays (Aussie time).
 Follow my social media accounts if you haven't already!